-“Third parties” includes third-party service providers include entities within our Ripe Group detailed above, the members of our firm’s network UK200 and Mindshop, VAT specialists, solicitors, financial advisors etc. The following activities are carried out by third-party service providers: IT and cloud services, professional advisory services, administration services, marketing services and banking services.
+“Third parties” includes third-party service providers include entities within our Ripe Group detailed above, the members of our firm’s network UK200 and Mindshop, VAT specialists, solicitors, financial advisors, Institute of Chartered Accountants England and Wales (ICAEW), software organizations etc. The following activities are carried out by third-party service providers: IT and cloud services, professional advisory services, administration services, marketing services and banking services.
 We only permit our third-party service providers to process your personal data for specified purposes and in accordance with our instructions

 We may share your personal data with other third parties, subcontractors, VAT specialist and other associated organisations for the purposes of completing tasks and providing services to you on our behalf.
-For example Mortgage providers.
+For example, Mortgage providers, financial advisors.
 However, when we use third party service providers, we disclose only the personal data that is necessary to deliver the service and we have a contract in place that requires them to keep your personal data secure and not to use it for their own purposes.
+We may share your personal data with other third parties, for example in the context of the possible sale or restructuring of the business.
 We may also need to share your personal data with a regulator or to otherwise comply with the law.